 Traders From The Woods

 When the Elf people, fleeing human expansion, took up residence within the Heartwood, they swore an oath not to use metal, cut trees or hurt the forest.
 Later, when the Elves of the Heartwood often came into conflict with encroaching Humans and some Elves learned from their foes.
-They took to using the iron and metal blades from their foes and even traded for more, taking more than they needed in order to trade.
+They took to using the iron and metal blades from their foes and even traded for more, even felling living trees in order to trade their lumber to Humans.
 A new culture emerged, at odds with the traditional Wood Elves.

 City Building